 The Snaefellsnes Peninsula in Iceland in January

-Nowadays, the best-known attraction in the Snaefellsnes peninsula is Mount Kirkjufell.
+Nowadays, the best-known attraction in the Snaefellsnes Peninsula is Mount Kirkjufell.
 This arrowhead-shaped mountain is just a 1.5-mile (2.5-kilometer) drive from the village of Grundarfjordur and was featured in Game of Thrones.

 - Plan your trip with the Top 16 Things to Do on the Snaefellsnes Peninsula

-It can be visited as a day trip, but we highly recommend taking at least two days to fully immerse yourself in the region and staying a night in Snaefellsnes accommodation.
+While the region offers opportunities for fantastic winter self-drive tours, there are also a variety of Snaefellsnes tours from Reykjavik.
+It can be visited as a day trip, but we highly recommend taking at least two days to fully immerse yourself in the region.
+You can conveniently stay a night in a Snaefellsnes accommodation.

 The Weather in Iceland in January